-3. Being in charge of a relative, by blood or kinship up to the second degree, with cerebral palsy, mental illness or intellectual disability with a recognized disability level equal to or higher than 33 percent, or a physical or sensory disability with a recognized disability level equal to or higher than 65 percent, when this disability is duly certified, provided that this relative does not perform a paid activity.
+3. Being in charge of a relative, by blood or kinship up to the second degree, with cerebral palsy, mental illness or intellectual disability with a recognised disability level equal to or higher than 33 per cent.
+Or a physical or sensory disability with an identified disability level equivalent to or higher than 65 per cent, when this disability is duly certified, provided that this relative does not perform a paid activity.

-The improvement included by the new regulation is that the minor’s age is increased from 7 to 12 years old.
+The improvement included by the new regulation is that the minor’s age is raised from 7 to 12 years old.

-With the new regulation, this requirement is not necessary and 100% of the independent worker’s quota will be rewarded during resting periods for maternity, paternity, adoption, custody for adoption, fostering, risk during pregnancy or during breastfeeding, provided that this period lasts for at least one month.
+With the new law, this condition is not essential, and 100% of the independent worker’s quota will be rewarded during resting periods for maternity, paternity, adoption, custody for adoption, fostering, risk during pregnancy or breastfeeding, provided that this period lasts for at least one month.

 3.4.
-Bonus for female self-employed who return to work in certain cases
+Bonus for female self-employed who returns to work in some instances

 3.5.
 Inclusion of domestic spouses in bonuses for the discharge of family workers

-The existence of a domestic couple will be certified via the registration certificate in any of the specific registries that exist in the autonomous communities or municipalities of the place of residence or by means of a public deed in which the constitution of the said couple is stated.
+You can certify the existence of a domestic couple via the registration certificate in any of the specific registries that exist in municipalities of the place of residence.
+You can do it also through a public deed in which the constitution of the said couple is stated.

-As a reminder, the bonus meant a reduction of the share of 50% for the first 18 months, and a reduction of 25% for the following 6 months, if and whenever they were not discharged in RETA during the previous 5 years and cooperate with the self-employed worker by performing tasks related to the activity in question.
+As a reminder, the bonus meant a reduction of the share of 50% for the first 18 months.
+Later, a discount of 25% for the following 6 months, if and whenever they were not discharged in RETA during the previous 5 years and cooperate with the self-employed worker by performing tasks related to the activity in question.

-4. Everything you should know about the VAT
+4. Everything you should know about the Spanish VAT

 Since childhood, we are used to buying things and pay VAT for them.
-In this part of the Freelance Guide, we will talk about everything you need to know about this tax: what does VAT tax, the activities that are exempt from this tax and the different taxation schemes.
+In this part of the Freelance Guide, we will talk about everything you need to know about this tax: what is a VAT tax, the activities that are exempt from this tax and the different taxation schemes.